mikeshultz/solidbyte/docs/deployment.rst

 needs to go up.

 However, most deployments are not as simple as just compiling the bytecode and sending the TX.
-That have constructor arguments, or little transactions that need to be made after deployment is done.
+They have constructor arguments, or little transactions that need to be made after deployment is done.
 For this, you need to create a deployment script.